-Air pollution episodes due to ozone commonly occur in the UK during late spring and summer.
-In 2016, such ozone pollution episodes occurred in early May, mid-July, and mid-September.
+Air pollution episodes due to ozone commonly occur in the UK during spring and summer.
+In 2017, such ozone pollution episodes occurred in late April, May, June, July, and late August.
 Some events were also accompanied by elevated particulate pollution.

-6.2.1 Early May 2016
+6.2.1 May 2017 Ozone Episodes